shreyas-bk24/MediKit/README.md

 <h1>Python files description</h1>

-run.py  - this file includes only the run config of the whole project its is the gateway of the web app __init__.py - used to make the project behaves as a package cart.py - includes views and routes related to the cart function category.py - this file includes views of different categories forgot_password.py  - As name suggests this file includes views only belongs to password rest functionality routes.py - it contains views of the other functions like home,index etc UserLogin.py  - it contains views about user functions vendor.py - this file includes functions related to vendor (supplier)
+run.py  - this file includes only the run config of the whole project its is the gateway of the web app..\n __init__.py - used to make the project behaves as a package.\n cart.py - includes views and routes related to the cart function.\n category.py - this file includes views of different categories.\n forgot_password.py  - As name suggests this file includes views only belongs to password rest functionality.\n routes.py - it contains views of the other functions like home,index etc.\n UserLogin.py  - it contains views about user functions.\n vendor.py - this file includes functions related to vendor (supplier).\n